Independent Third Party Reviews

 Interest Rate Risk (IRR)

-A requirement of the “S” component of the CAMELS rating system is for all financial institutions to have independent, third-party reviews of IRR processes and assumptions.
-ProBank Austin provides institutions with expert analyses designed to help improve their IRR processes.
-As an outsourced provider of IRR reporting and consulting services, our staff is well-versed in what examiners expect and we prepare a comprehensive report based on regulatory expectations and industry best practices.
+A requirement of the “S”, or “Sensitivity”, component of the CAMELS rating system is for all financial institutions to have independent, third-party reviews of IRR processes and assumptions.
+FORVIS can provide professional analyses designed to help financial institutions improve their IRR processes.
+As an outsourced provider of IRR reporting and consulting services, our staff is well-versed in what examiners expect and we can prepare a report based on those regulatory expectations and industry best practices.

-We deliver a high degree of confidence to our clients that can only be achieved by working with a team of experts who are experienced in ALM modeling and financial management.
-ProBank Austin provides ALM consulting and reporting to financial institutions from around the country on a monthly and quarterly basis.
-The depth of our experience has provided us with essential insights as to what is required in managing IRR for both business planning and regulatory assessments and this knowledge is highly valued by our clients.
+Our clients report confidence from working with a team of professionals who are experienced in ALM modeling and financial management.
+FORVIS provides ALM consulting and reporting to financial institutions from around the country on a monthly and quarterly basis.
+Our experience has provided us with insights into what is required in managing IRR for both business planning and regulatory assessments and this knowledge is valued by our clients.

 Liquidity Risk Management

-A requirement of the “L” component of the CAMELS rating system is for financial institutions to have independent, third-party reviews of their liquidity risk management.
-ProBank Austin reports provide a comprehensive review that will assess the extent to which an institution’s liquidity risk management complies with the Interagency Policy Statement on Funding and Liquidity Risk Management adopted in April 2010 and to sound industry practices.
-An institution’s liquidity management process should ensure that daily funding needs are met and provide coverage for both expected and unexpected deviations from normal operations.
+A requirement of the “L”, or “Liquidity”, component of the CAMELS rating system is for financial institutions to have independent, third-party reviews of their liquidity risk management.
+FORVIS reports provide a detailed approach that can help management identify the extent to which an institution’s liquidity risk management complies with the Interagency Policy Statement on Funding and Liquidity Risk Management adopted in April 2010 as well as industry best practices.
+An institution’s liquidity management process should ensure that its daily funding needs are met and provide coverage for both expected and unexpected deviations from normal operations.
 Accordingly, an institution should have a comprehensive management process for identifying, measuring, monitoring, and controlling liquidity risk.

 We have identified seven critical elements of sound liquidity risk management and we provide objective assessments of each area.
 Key elements to be examined in our analysis include: